UPDATED: AUGUST 25, 2023 | 3 MIN READ

-Insurance companies allow you to cancel your policy anytime, but they may charge you a cancellation fee.
+Insurance companies allow you to cancel your policy anytime but may charge you a cancellation fee.
 You may also lose access to benefits like accident forgiveness and other loyalty discounts if you change insurance companies.

 Can I change car insurance companies at any time?

 You can change car insurance companies at any time.
-However, to avoid potential cancellation fees, it’s best to change companies when your policy is up for renewal.
+However, it’s best to change companies when your policy is up for renewal to avoid potential cancellation fees.

 How often should I shop for a new car insurance policy?

-There’s no penalty for shopping around, so experts recommend shopping for a new car insurance policy whenever your policy is up for renewal.
+There’s no penalty for shopping around, so experts recommend purchasing a new car insurance policy whenever your policy is up for renewal.
 Since most policies have six-month or one-year terms, shop for a new policy every six months to a year.

 Will switching car insurance providers impact my credit score?

 Switching car insurance providers will not impact your credit score.
-Insurance companies use credit scores to determine your rate, since a high credit score suggests you’re responsible and will pay your premium.
-Insurance companies don’t run a hard inquiry to credit bureaus the way lenders do, but they will report if you are not paying your premiums.
+Insurance companies use credit scores to determine your rate since a high credit score suggests you’re responsible and will pay your premium.
+Insurance companies don’t run a hard inquiry to credit bureaus like lenders do, but they’ll report if you aren’t paying your premiums.